alexirpan/alexirpan.github.io/research.md

 Code: [BitBucket](https://bitbucket.org/airpan/fall15-research)

-The intention of this project was to add independence assumptions between different dimmensions of the action space, with specific application to discretized continuous MDPs.
+The intention of this project was to add independence assumptions between different dimensions of the action space to decrease model size, with specific application to discretized continuous MDPs.
 Unfortunately I had difficulty getting Q-learning to work in small continuous MDPs,